Get

 The National Park Service does not allow dogs in Muir Woods1.
 According to them, the park has a small area, which gets crowded with people quickly.

-To protect other visitors and your pets, it’s important that you keep your dog outside the woods.
+To protect other visitors and your pets, you must keep your dog outside the woods.
 Instead, you can take them to the Coastal Trail on Muir Beach, where pets are allowed.
 Some trails in the Marin Headlands also allow dogs.

 Beagle dog sad